 Soanyway.
 One lovely summer evening about six weeks after I hit the city I went with a (legit) actress friend to a house party up on Potrero Hill, mostly because she enticed me with the information that the party would be featuring a hot tub.
 (Am such a pushover for hot tubs.)
 Well, at the party there was this cute but obvious older guy from London (trimmed ginger beard, open shirt, bead bracelet—no one goes California like the English) named Paul, who owned the house and who invited me seulement for a session of coke+quaaludes and a nice soak later, after all the other guests have left.
 Then he gave me his card.
 (This was only the second time a man ever gave me his business card before we had sex, and it wouldn’t be the last)…

 *No, really, I’m in love with John but he plows through Gershwin like a bull moose and treats Bernstein like Bernstein’s Saruman and he’s Frodo.
-How could any red-blooded American woman countenance such effrontery to her national pride?**
+How could any red-blooded American woman countenance such effrontery to our national treasure?**

 MGM’s best-known music director arranged this piece in 1954 in commemoration of the studio’s 30th birthday.
 And since 2004, when my beloved John Wilson and his eponymous orchestra first played this reconstituted medley at the 2,900-seat Royal Festival Hall, it has gone on to become sort of their signature piece, which they’ve played all over the world from Sydney to Berlin.
 I can’t imagine how John was able to reconstruct the score directly from hearing this lusterless film short, but my darling has the gift of patience and commitment.